Bangladesh–Japan relations

-Bangladesh and Japan have historically been strong bonded nations.
-The relationship between Bengali and Japanese people is centuries old.
+Japan plays a significantly greater role in the development of the economy and infrastructure of Bangladesh than most countries and organizations in the world, with intentions to boost contributions to its development within multiple sectors in the near future.
+There is a strong & multifaceted relationship between the two countries, reinforced by mutual trust and economic reliance.

+Bangladesh and Japan have maintained a strong geopolitical bond throughout contemporary history.
+Japan recognized Bangladesh on February 10, 1972, and since then, the two nations have maintained a secure and comfortable diplomatic relationship.

-In a BBC World Poll, 71% of Bangladesh had a favorable view of Japan, making Bangladesh one of the most pro-Japanese countries in the world.
+In a BBC World Poll, 71% of Bangladesh had a favourable view of Japan, making Bangladesh one of the most pro-Japanese countries in the world.

 Historical background

-The relation between Bangladesh and Japan which was in trouble during the British period and Partition of Bengal 1947 got regular in mid-1950 when the Consular Mission of Japan (CMJ) in Dhaka started to make contact with people-to-people.
+Relations between Bangladesh and Japan, jeopardized during the British period and Partition of Bengal in 1947, were normalized in mid-1950 when the Consular Mission of Japan (CMJ) in Dhaka promoted cultural exchange and strengthened ties with the people of Bangladesh through interpersonal initiatives.

+BIG-B Program

+The Bay of Bengal Industrial Growth Belt (Big B), is a long-term plan to strengthen the existing partnership between Bangladesh and Japan.
+This plan was conceived Prime Minister Shinzo Abe during his visit to Matarbari.
+During Prime Minister Shinzo Abe's visit to Dhaka in 2014, initial talks with Bangladesh Prime Minister Sheikh Hasina and Bangladesh and Japan agreed to implement this plan.

 Embassies

-On 11 February 1972, Bangladesh opened an embassy in Tokyo, and Japan opened an embassy in Bangladesh.
+On 11 February 1972, Bangladesh opened an embassy in Tokyo, and Japan opened an embassy in Dhaka.
 The Embassy of Japan in Bangladesh is located at 5 & 7, Dutabash Road, Baridhara, Dhaka, where it has been located since the early 1990s.

 Trade and investment

 Japan is Bangladesh's 7th-largest export market As of 2015; imports from Bangladesh make up 0.17% of all Japanese imports.
 Common imports from Bangladesh to Japan include textiles, leather goods, and shrimp.
 By 2004, Japan had become Bangladesh's fourth-largest source of foreign direct investment, behind the United States, United Kingdom, and Malaysia.
 Japan is also a significant source of development aid to Bangladesh.

 Japan's political goals in its relationship with Bangladesh include gaining support for their bid to join the United Nations Security Council, and securing markets for their finished goods.

-In 2022, there were about 17,394 Bangladeshis in Japan.
-Japan recognized the People's Republic of Bangladesh on 10 February 1972, soon after its independence.
-Both parties celebrated thirty years of relations in 2002.
+In 2022, there were about 24,940 Bangladeshis in Japan.
+Both parties celebrated thirty years of diplomatic relations in 2002.
+Starting from 1 September 2023, there are direct flights from Dhaka to Tokyo-Narita Airport operated by Biman Bangladesh Airlines 3 times a week.